dashjoin/platform/README.md

   REQUESTS.user = 'user'
 ```

 Press OK to leave the query editor.
 Before creating the query, we need to add the ID (requests), type (read), and roles (admin, authenticated).
 The query needs one more argument, namely the current user.
 This can be specified by pressing the + symbol and adding the parameter user with type string and example "user".
 The example is used when editing a parameterized query in the editor.
-Finally, in the query text field, replace 'user' with ${user}.
+Finally, in the query text field, replace 'user' with `${user}`.
 This indicates that the query has a dynamic parameter that is inserted into the query before it is run.
 Now save the query by pressing "create".
 At a later point, you can always go back and make changes to the query (e.g. add a join or another projection).

 Now we navigate to the page start and enter the layout editor by pressing the pen symbol.
 We can now make changes to the page.
 Press the context menu under the text "New page" and select edit.
 This widget currently is a text widget displaying a static text.
 Instead we'd like a table showing our query result.
 Select the following: